0 Items

 Getting Started

-Create an optimal environment for doming:
+Create an optimal environment for resin application:

 • Ensure the room is clean, warm, and dry.